kdeyev/eyeonwater/README.md

 1. Follow [instruction](https://hacs.xyz/docs/faq/custom_repositories/) for adding a custom git repository to your HA.

-Add `https://github.com/kdeyev/eyeonwater` as Repository and select the "Integration" category.
+Add `https://github.com/kdeyev/eyeonwater` as Repository and select the `Integration` category.

 ![add-repository](https://github.com/kdeyev/eyeonwater/blob/master/img/add-repository.png?raw=true)

 2. Add EyeOnWater integration following [HACS instructions](https://github.com/hacs/integration)

-Follow the configuration dialog:
+Follow the configuration dialog and use your username and password, which you use to log in on eyeonwater.
-- Choose EyeOnWater hostname (choose eyeonwater.com unless you are in Canada).
+Pay attention to that integration uses some of your HA configurations:
-- Choose the measurement system you prefer to use.
-"Imperial" will create a water sensor counting gallons, "Metric" will create a water sensor counting cubic meters.
+- `Country`` is used for identification if `eyeonwater.ca` should be used.
-- Use your username and password, which you use to log in on eyeonwater.com
+- `Unit System` is used for switching between Metric and US customary measurement systems

 ![configuration](https://github.com/kdeyev/eyeonwater/blob/master/img/configuration.png?raw=true)